 Knowing the wires

 First and foremost, you should know the functions of the wires in the stereo harness.
-As you can see, the wires are bundled with tone colors multiple colours, and each different colour represents the different functions of the wire.
+As you can see, the wires are bundled with tone colors multiple colors, and each different color represents the different functions of the wire.

 Connecting the wires

 And lastly, once you figure out the function of the wires, we are going to connect the wires of the stereo to the wires of your car.
 First, make sure you remove some part of the insulation of the wires before connecting them.

 Another point to be careful of is to make sure the wires do not touch each other; if the constant wire—the wire on your car that still transmits power even when the car is off—touches any of the other wires, it will put out the power of the other wires.

 Connect the constant wire to the yellow wire of the stereo harness.
 This creates a constant battery connection between your car and the stereo.
 Next, connect the red wire to the “accessory wire”, or the wire that connects to the ignition of your car.

 You can check which wire it is by having your test light touch each unconnected wires of the car while you turn the key in the ignition without starting your car.
 When the test-light lights up, that means you have found your accessory wire.

 If your car stereo has the orange illumination wire, you can connect that to the illumination wire in your car that is connected to the headlights.
 When the headlights are on, it sends a signal to the stereo that tells it to lower the brightness.